Are you looking for a way to disable WordPress email notifications?

 If you’d like to change your sender details for outgoing emails from WordPress, check out our tutorial on how to change the sender name and email in WordPress.

 You might also want to see our list of the best WordPress SEO plugins to improve your site’s overall organic search performance.
+And here’s how to send emails to WordPress users without writing any code.

 Ready to fix your emails?
 Get started today with the best WordPress SMTP plugin.
 WP Mail SMTP Elite includes full White Glove Setup and offers a 14-day money-back guarantee.